 The outright winner of the competition will receive a €100 cash prize.
-Runners-up will receive a copy of the limited-edition Vita 2020 Calendar.
+Runners-up will receive a copy of the limited-edition Vita 2023 Calendar.
 There is also a special prize for the winner of the under-16s category.

-All suitable entries will be added to the Vita Gallery, a free online resource of hundreds of honeybee-related photos now used by beekeeping lecturers and associations across the globe.
+All suitable entries will be added to the Vita Gallery, a free online resource of hundreds of honey bee-related photos now used by beekeeping lecturers and associations across the globe.

-Terms and Conditions of the 2019 Vita Photo Competition
+Terms and Conditions of the 2022 Vita Photo Competition

 The competition is open to any individual.
-Up to four photos (at least 2 MB each in size) relating to honeybees or beekeeping may be submitted.
+Up to four photos (at least 2MB each in size) relating to honeybees or beekeeping may be submitted.
 Please include your name, postcode (or equivalent) and country in your email.
 You may also include captions for your photographs if you wish.

-The deadline for entries to the competition is 25 October 2019.
+The deadline for entries to the competition is 23 October 2022.

 Entrants must certify that the image/s they are submitting is their own work and that they own the copyright.
 It is the responsibility of each entrant to ensure that any images they submit have been taken with the permission of the subject and do not infringe the copyright of any third party or any laws.
 In providing images for the competition, each entrant agrees that Vita can put it in the online Vita Gallery for others to use and in the Vita Calendar and to use it for marketing purposes.